jeff4444/ibalilam/supabase/README.md

-# Ibalilam Database Schema
+# Techafon Database Schema

-This directory contains the database migrations for the Ibalilam electronics marketplace platform.
+This directory contains the database migrations for the Techafon electronics marketplace platform.

 ## Database Tables